BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-03-hardhat-tasks.md

 Before starting, ensure you have:

-- Completed Lesson 02 (Building Your First OApp)
+- Completed Lesson 02 Simple Oapp
-- A deployed and wired OApp contract
+- A deployed and wired your OApp contract
-- Basic understanding of TypeScript

 ## Why Use Hardhat Tasks?